 Designing for these people means minimising clutter, using smart, simple copy and making user journeys easy to understand.
 These attributes are something that everyone appreciates.

-Extension of UX design
+Accessibility as an extension of UX design

 Expert in accessibility Heydon Pickering advises that you think of accessibility as an extension of UX design.
 "Imagine how people with different disabilities experience the same content.
 It's part of the design process, not something you 'bolt on' later."

-Think about how screen-reader users will experience your page as you write your markup: the order is important.
+Think about how screen reader users will experience your page as you write your markup: the order is important.
 "If your navigation menu is positioned at the top of the page visually, but located at the bottom of the HTML document, then the experience for keyboard users will be frustratingly different to those who can point-and-click.
 They will have to tab-key through all the page content just to access the menu."

 If you're a print designer and you haven't done much web work, it can be painful to realise that your attention to detail is lost when your designs can't be implemented on the web exactly as you made them.